Quick guide and location map

 Site management, contact and designations

-Shere Woodlands is owned and managed by Surrey County Council.
-We look after public access including general site management and litter bins, car park and visitor services including walking trails with signposts to guide you along the way.
+We own and manage Shere Woodlands, including public access, general site management and litter bins, car park and visitor services including walking trails with signposts to guide you along the way.

 Send us any photos you take that you're happy to share on social media, tag @ExploreSurreyUK